IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 - You've created your account
 - You've created a dataverse or added a dataset
 - Another Dataverse user has requested access to a restricted file in one of your datasets
-- There has been a new entry in the Guestbook for one of your datasets.

 Dataverse will email your unread notifications once a day.
 Notifications will only be emailed one time even if you haven't read the notification on the Dataverse site.